Can I have outdoor dining in the public space next to my business?

 Businesses that want to expand café to include sidewalk space in front of an adjacent property must complete an online registration form to begin operating in that space.
 The restaurant must secure written permission from the adjacent property owner and have a current Certificate of Insurance.
 See the next section for more details.

-I want to expand my café or provide new seating.
+I want to expand my sidewalk café or provide new seating on the sidewalk.
 How do I do this?

 Complete this simple online form and then begin operating sidewalk café in compliance with public health and safety requirements.
 Information on those requirements can be found here.
 Restaurant owners have five (5) business days from submitting the registration to complete a public space permit for a temporary sidewalk table service.
 Applications for this permit can be submitted at tops.ddot.dc.gov.